 Classic Potato Salad

-Potato salad makes an appearance at pretty much any summer get together.
-It doesn’t matter if it is a potluck, you are grilling out, or you are on a picnic; it is a staple.
-This Loaded Potato Salad recipe that includes cheese and bacon is a fun twist, but my family are traditionalists and have a soft spot for the classic version that mom used to make.
+This Easy Potato salad makes an appearance at pretty much any summer get together.
+It doesn’t matter if it is a potluck, we are grilling out, or going on a picnic; it is a staple.

 Old fashioned potato salad in white bowl with yellow napkin